snarfed/beautifulsoup/doc/source/index.rst

 Other parser problems
 ---------------------

-* If your script works on one computer but not another, it's probably because the two computers have different parser libraries available.
+* If your script works on one computer but not another, or in one virtual environment but not another, or outside the virtual environment but not inside, it's probably because the two environments have different parser libraries available.
 For example, you may have developed the script on a computer that has lxml installed, and then tried to run it on a computer that only has html5lib installed.
 See `Differences between parsers`_ for why this matters, and fix the problem by mentioning a specific parser library in the ``BeautifulSoup`` constructor.

 * Because `HTML tags and attributes are case-insensitive
   <http://www.w3.org/TR/html5/syntax.html#syntax>`_, all three HTML